Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 }
 ```

 The function `createNft` logs the token mint URL and returns the an `nft` object containing information about the newly created NFT.
-The NFT will be minted to the user set as the "Identity Driver" in the Metaplex instance.
+The NFT will be minted to the public key corresponding to the `user` used as the Identity Driver when setting up the Metaplex instance.

 ### 6. Create NFT